 Nepal is one of the under developed countries in the world and volunteer work is an excellent way to contribute directly to the society.
 We can help you to find a school in or out of Kathmandu where you can teach English or art works, support orphanage or monastery and help with building projects or even volunteer at Eco campaigns.
 We are closely working with some Schools in Nepal to teach as a volunteer.

-We have pre-scheduled some itineraries that include some treks and tours with a volunteering opportunity ranging from two weeks to three months.
+Therefore, we have pre-scheduled some itineraries including some trekking tours with a volunteering opportunity for two weeks to three months.

 Dhorpatan Hunting Reserve in west Nepal allows licensed hunting.
 It is a prime habitat of blue sheep, ghoral, serow, Himalayan tahr, balck bear, pheasant and partridge.
 Endangered species here are chir pheasant and red panda.
-Hunting license is provided by the Department of National Parks and Wildlife Conservation in Kathmandu and restricted to a certain time in a year.
+Department of National Parks and Wildlife Conservation in Kathmandu provides hunting license for a certain time of the year only.
 Dhorpatan is a four-day trek from Baglung, 72 kilometers from Pokhara.
 February to April and August to October are considered as the best months to visit this area.
 Tented camps need to be organized for accommodation.

 Honey hunting is an age-old tradition in Nepal.
 Local honey hunters show their exceptional skills by hanging themselves from the cliffs as high as 300 meters using bamboo ladders and hemp ropes while harvesting the honeycombs.
-The spectacular honey hunting can be seen on the steep bee cliffs while you trek in the foothills of the Himalayas.
+The spectacular honey hunting can be seen on the steep bee cliffs while trekking through the foothills of the Himalayas.

-Nepal provides excellent opportunities for boating from glacier-fed lakes up north down to the south where rivers ease into the Terai plains.
+Nepal provides excellent opportunities for boating from glacier-fed lakes up north down to the south into the Terai plains.
 Pokhara is one of the most popular destinations for boating because of the famous lakes like Phewa, Begnas and Rupa.
-In the Terai, canoeing trips on Narayani, Rapti and Karnali Rivers near Chitwan and Bardia National Parks are offered as one of the packages with the jungle safari adventures.
+In the Terai, canoeing trips on Narayani, Rapti and Karnali Rivers near Chitwan and Bardia National Parks are available as one of the packages with the jungle safari adventures.

 Fishing is also another popular activity in Nepal.
 There are about 118 varieties of fresh-water fish available in the Himalayan Rivers.
-The best season to go fishing in Nepal’s white waters is before or after the monsoon from February till April and October-November.
+The best season for fishing in Nepal’s rivers is before or after the monsoon from February till April and October-November.